Drug Detox in Virginia

 • Opioid Detoxification

-• Outpatient methadone/buprenorphine or naltrexone treatment, outpatient detoxification and outpatient treatment
+• Outpatient detox services, outpatient methadone/buprenorphine or naltrexone treatment and outpatient treatment

 Mount Regis Center - Salem, VA

-Mount Regis Center provides drug detox in Salem, Virginia, 24153 zip code.
+Mount Regis Center is a drug detox facility in Salem, Virginia, 24153 zip code.

 Address: 125 Knotbreak Road, Salem, VA 24153 in Salem County